AnanmayS/f1-analytics-platform/README.md

 docker compose up
 ```

-## Known Limitations

-- Initial ingestion depends on FastF1 downloading public historical timing data, so first runs can take several minutes.
-- Historical telemetry coverage is strongest from 2018 onward, but individual channels can still be missing.
-- The current target is exact finishing position, but future race predictions still rely on current-lineup priors, historical pace/form, and estimated race-specific grids when confirmed future grid data is unavailable.
-- The predicted final order is a constrained ML projection, not a direct simulator of race incidents, DNFs, penalties, or strategy.
-- The model is only as strong as the ingested local dataset.
-Ingest multiple seasons before treating metrics as meaningful.
-- Safety car and yellow-flag features are represented only indirectly in this MVP; the pipeline is structured so richer race-control features can be added later.

-## Future Improvements

-- Add qualifying-session ingestion and join qualifying pace into race features.
-- Add race-control message parsing for safety car, VSC, and yellow-flag features.
-- Store artifacts in DuckDB or Postgres for larger multi-season datasets.
-- Add SHAP explanations for per-driver prediction cards.
-- Add user-created replay bookmarks and lap comparison overlays.
-- Add CI with backend tests, frontend build, and Docker smoke checks.

-## What To Say In Interviews

-This project demonstrates a full real-data ML product loop: public motorsport data ingestion, local caching, reproducible pre-race feature engineering, race-grouped model evaluation, a FastAPI service layer, and a polished React analytics UI.
-The model is intentionally future-facing and rejects completed races at prediction time.
-The main replay tradeoff is that it uses real FastF1 position samples bucketed into deterministic frames because historical streams are not perfectly synchronized.

 ## Resume Bullets

 - Built a Dockerized full-stack Formula 1 analytics platform using FastF1, FastAPI, React, and SQLite to ingest, cache, and serve real historical race telemetry, lap, weather, and result data.